 meeting future energy needs

 NeuConnect received Interim Project Approval from Ofgem in January 2018.
-The project is now going through a period of further project development ahead of a full submission being made to British and German regulators in 2020 and 2021.
 Final approval for the scheme is expected in 2021, allowing construction to start shortly afterwards.
-NeuConnect is targeting 2023-24 for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry in less than 5 years.
+NeuConnect is targeting the mid 2020s for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.